Nature Allied Psychotherapy is a modality of ongoing client work in allegiance with nature, developed by Beth Collier.

 Nature Allied Psychotherapy takes place in and with nature, working at relational depth, providing a theoretical framework for ongoing psychotherapy practice, establishing a modality which;

-- takes place in natural settings, in relationship with nature
+- takes place in natural settings,

 - explores the clients’ relationship with nature in addition to exploration of their human relationships

 - practices an ongoing relationship between client, therapist and nature